-163. Many scientists have long asserted the reality and importance of the fact/value distinction.
+116. Many scientists have long asserted the reality and importance of the fact/value distinction.
 That is, there are facts-real things-and then there are values, our opinions or attitudes.
 The study of transgender medicine undermines any strong confidence in this distinction because what a person values shapes what they discern as facts.

-164. Misunderstanding the place of values in science is not just an intellectual problem.
+117. Misunderstanding the place of values in science is not just an intellectual problem.
 It can have practical consequences, especially where science has implications for public health and policy.
 A trio of philosophers aptly note: "If values play a role in science, then the public and public officials cannot take scientific results as given and scientific authorities as beyond challenge.
 Responsible public policy will require responsible use of science; responsible use of science will require explicit critical awareness of its value assumptions."
+139

-165. Although this report has focused on the scientific evidence, researcher behavior, and the culture of scientific organizations, it is nevertheless easy to observe how values saturate "affirmative" approaches to treating gender dysphoria.
+118. Although this report has focused on the scientific evidence, researcher behavior, and the culture of scientific organizations, it is nevertheless easy to observe how values saturate the "affirmative" approach.
 This is not a criticism per se.
 Values necessarily infuse the sciences, including the medical sciences as well.
-The Endocrine Society openly notes how particular values affect their counsel: "These recommendations place a high value on avoiding an unsatisfactory physical outcome when secondary sex characteristics have become manifest and irreversible, a higher value on psychological well-being, and a lower value on avoiding potential harm from early pubertal suppression."
-In other words, the Endocrine Society is more concerned with helping young people achieve a certain subjective satisfaction with their physical appearance than it is avoiding possible harms of experimental medications, the threat of sterilization, or addressing the long-term health and well-being of its young patients.
+The Endocrine Society openly notes how particular values affect their counsel: "These recommendations place a high value on avoiding an unsatisfactory physical outcome when secondary sex characteristics have become manifest and irreversible, a higher value on psychological well-being, and a lower value on avoiding potential harm from early pubertal suppression."140 That is, the Endocrine Society is more concerned with helping young people achieve a certain subjective satisfaction with their physical appearance than it is avoiding possible harms of experimental medications or addressing the long-term health and well-being of its young patients.